zzonyo/trust-docs-test/source/index.html.md

 ## Preparation

-To use API, log in to the Huobi Trust website, create an API key, complete the permission settings, and then you can get started in developing and trading based on this document.
+To use API, log in to the New Huo Trust website, create an API key, complete the permission settings, and then you can get started in developing and trading based on this document.

-You can click <a href='https://www.huobihktrust.com/en-us/user/api/ '>here</a> to create an API key.
+You can click <a href='https://trust.newhuotech.com/en-us/user/api '>here</a> to create an API key.

 Up to 20 API keys can be created for each account.
 Each API key can be assigned the read/write/trade permission.